Centripetal force definition

 How and Why Newton’s Law has come into this scenario?
 Continuing with what we were discussing, if the string is released suddenly, then what would happen?

-The rock would fly off at a tangent to the circular path it was maintaining so far.
+The stone would fly off at a tangent to the circular path it was maintaining so far.
 It’s the demonstration of Newton’s First Law of Motion.
 How is that law being demonstrated here?
-Let’s discuss.
+Let’s discuss this.

 As per the Law, an object with uniform velocity will continue to move in a straight line with the same velocity, if net force applied on it is zero.

-But here we see as long as the string is intact, the tied rock can be given a circular motion.
-During this motion at every instance its direction is changing.
+But here we see as long as the string is intact, the tied stone can be given a circular motion.
+During this motion at every instance, its direction is changing.
 That means at every instance its velocity is changing!
 This again points to the fact that this motion is under acceleration!

 So what can we derive from here?
 Yes, you are right!

-There must be some force acting on the tied rock which is helping it to change its velocity at every moment.
-From the motion of the tied rock it’s evident that the force is somehow working towards the center of the circular path.
+There must be some force acting on the tied stone which is helping it to change its velocity at every moment.
+From the motion of the tied stone, it’s evident that the force is somehow working towards the center of the circular path.

 And a special name is given to this force acting on a rotating object and directing towards the centre of the circular path.
 It’s called Centripetal Force. ( Reference: Fc shown in Diagram-1 )

-Now how is this centripetal force being applied on the rock?
+Now how is this centripetal force being applied on the stone?

-Of course, it’s being transferred from the finger to the rock and this transfer is happening via the string only.
+Of course, it’s being transferred from the finger to the stone and this transfer is happening via the string only.

-This is the instance when Newton’s 2nd Law comes into play.
-As there is no force (net force) on the rock so it will continue along its last direction on the circular path.
-And direction is actually the tangent to that point on the circular path.
+This is the instance when Newton’s First Law of motion comes into play.
+As there is no force (net force) on the stone so it will continue along its last direction on the circular path.
+And the direction is actually the tangent to that point on the circular path.

 Centripetal Force – Who or What is supplying this?

-1) In the above example a rock is rotated in horizontal plane with a string tied with a finger.
-Here the finger supplies the required centripetal force that makes the rock rotate.
-There are a few other instances when the supplier of this force varies case to case.
+1) In the above example, a stone is rotated in a horizontal plane with a string tied with a finger.
+Here the finger supplies the required centripetal force that makes the stone rotate.
+There are a few other instances when the supplier of this force varies from case to case.

 2) Electron orbits the nucleus in an atom.
-Electrical attraction force generated between an electron and the nucleus, supplies the centripetal force on the electron.
+The electrical attraction force generated between an electron and the nucleus supplies the centripetal force on the electron.

 3) A car or a bike taking a circular bend – The Frictional force between the tires and the road supplies the required Centripetal force.
 (As it is a frictional force so certainly it has a maximum limit, beyond which balancing in a bike at a circular bend won’t be possible.
 It’s a different story, will take this in a separate post)

-4) Satellite revolves around the earth.
+4) The satellite revolves around the earth.
 Here Gravitational Attraction between the earth and the satellite supplies this centripetal force.